Learn how to plan and run an online workshop

 Creating courses and workshops online is a great way to share knowledge and experiences.
 However, without organization or planning, any project is bound to fail.

-Many content creators have the desire to create online training, but they don’t know how to get started or what it takes to succeed.
-Checking out this tutorial may be just what you need:
+Many content creators have the desire to create online training, but they don’t know how to get started or what it takes to succeed or keep viewers engaged.

-Planning is the first thing you should do.
+First things first: Planning is nothing short of key for the success of your workshop.
 In this step, you will define the topic to be addressed, how long each video will take, who will be the workshop instructors, how many blocks the course will have, among other details.
 Information must follow a logical structure and must be connected.

 At this stage, besides thinking about the logistics of course structuring, it is also necessary to create a content script, which can be compared to a lesson plan for an online course, which must follow an order: introduction, discussion and conclusion of a topic.